 Excellent performance and coverage as a standalone router

 Tons of useful features and settings, flexible Wi-Fi customization

 AiMesh 2.0 full support, helpful mobile app, no login account required

 Fluctuating performance as a fully wireless mesh due to the lack of a dedicated backhaul band

 Expensive, not wall-mountable

-You can see how the two compare in the chart below in terms of performance.
-They deliver similarly in performance overall, with the ZenWiFi having faster sustained rates in most cases, by small margins.
+You can see how the two compare in the chart below regarding performance.
+Both deliver similarly in performance overall, with the ZenWiFi sustaining at faster rates in most cases, by small margins.

 Netgear Orbi RBKE960 Series' Rating

 Powerful hardware with Quad-band Wi-Fi and Multi-Gig wired backhaul support